auraphp/Aura.Cli_Project/README.md

 #### Micro-Framework Style

-The following is an example of a command where the logic is embedded in the dispatcher, using the `cli_context` and `cli_stdio` services along with standard exit codes.
+The following is an example of a command where the logic is embedded in the dispatcher, using the `aura/cli-kernel:context` and `aura/cli-kernel:stdio` services along with standard exit codes.
 (The dispatcher object name doubles as the command name.)

 ```php
 <?php